RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

     On Windows, you can use **py** instead of **python** in the command line.

-10. Downaload and save the |redpitaya_scpi.py| library into the VS Code workspace folder/directory.
+10. Download and save the |redpitaya_scpi.py| library into the VS Code workspace folder/directory.
 This library must be in the same folder as the python scripts.

 11. Create a new python file with the following code.